mwongess/printf/README.md

 ## Usage :running:

-To use the `_printf` function, assuming the above dependencies have been installed, compile all `.c` files in the repository and include the header `holberton.h` with any main function.
+To use the `_printf` function, assuming the above dependencies have been installed, compile all `.c` files in the repository and include the header `main.h` with any main function.

 Example `main.c`: